hohlb/cantonal-prediction/README.md

 # change to this codebase directory that you just downloaded
 cd cantonal-prediction

-# create a virtual Python environment named "venv" in this directory
+# create a virtual Python environment named ".venv" in this directory
-python3 -m venv venv
+python3 -m venv .venv

 # activate the virtual Python environment we just created
-source venv/bin/activate
+source .venv/bin/activate

 # install the Python packages
 pip install -r requirements.txt